HipsterBrown/surgewp-skeleton-windows/README.md

 ### Project Initialization

-1. Change directories into the folder where you keep your github repositories.
+1. Change directories into the `www/` folder in your vagrant workspace (the folder where you cloned surgewp-vagrant) or the folder where you keep your github repositories if you're not using vagrant.
 For example:

   ```
+  cd ~/username/surgewp-vagrant/www/
+  // or
-  $ cd ~/username/github/
+  cd ~/username/github/
   ```
 2. Copy the SurgeWP Skeleton into a new project folder: